thallam/newbie_news/README.md

-##Blaccit - a black reddit clone
+##Newbie.news - a hacker news style app for newbs
 By Tom Hallam
-A instance of this app is hosted at blaccit.heroku.com